EarthScope/rover/docs/configuration.md

 ## Default Configuration

-ROVER's default configuration is written to a file named `rover.config` when a new repository is initialized using the command:
+Upon initialization of a new repository, ROVER's default configuration is written to a file named `rover.config`.
+ROVER repositories are initialized by running the command:

     rover init-repository /PATH/TO/DATAREPO